FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

   Use this button to rename the selected structure.
 The name is alpha-numeric with 30 ascii characters and no spaces.

 - **Locate**
-  Click the locate (eye) button to zoom and center the map on the selected structure.
+  Click the locate (eye) toggle button to zoom and center the map on the selected structure.

 Structure Hydraulic Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: ../../img/Hydraulic-Structure-Editor/hydr007.png

+**Hydraulic Control**

 Select the hydraulic control method that governs flow through the structure.
 The options correspond to different modeling approaches in FLO-2D: